 Graduate Diploma - Christian Worldview Studies (Korean Language) Post-Masters Certificate in Spiritual Care This 25-credit Post-Masters Certificate in Spiritual Care is designed to provide those who have already attained a Masters degree in theological, biblical or ministerial studies with the academic knowledge, professional competencies and necessary credentials for ministry employment as a chaplain or spiritual care practitioner.
 There are a wide range of venues open to chaplains, including health services, corrections, police and emergency service agencies, military chaplaincy, and spiritual care roles in the professional marketplace.
 The program also augments crisis-care skills and capacity to work effectively in multi-faith environments for individuals engaged in pastoral ministry, work in parachurch agencies, and general Christian service.
+This program is designed to produce graduates who meet all the Canadian Association of Spiritual Care's professional competencies.
 Graduate Certificates Are you serious about your faith and how to live a Christian in the church and world, but not called to full-time ministry?
 A 12-credit Graduate Certificate allows you to explore the scriptures, church history, and personal spiritual formation in a manageable format.
 The various certificates allow you to focus your studies on a particular area of interest, preparing you to live out the gospel in your family, community, workplace, and church.
 You may also continue into a degree program upon completion of a certificate.
 Track Options: